Property Assertions¶

 Active -- records everything.
 Assertions behave as described above.
 Activated by the --chaos flag or by calling auto_configure() in your conftest.py.

-Inactive -- all four assertion functions are zero-cost no-ops.
-They do nothing.
-No recording, no checking, no overhead.
-This is the default state, and it's why you can leave always/sometimes/reachable/unreachable calls in your production code without any performance impact.
+Inactive -- all four assertion functions are no-ops with negligible overhead.
+No recording, no checking.
+This is the default state, and it's why you can leave always/sometimes/reachable/unreachable calls in your production code safely.
 They're dormant until you turn chaos mode on.

 # conftest.py -- option A: use the CLI flag